riyazudeen/riyazudeen/README.md

-- 👋 Hi, I’m @riyazudeen
+- 👋 Hi, I’m riyazudeen
-- 👀 I’m interested in development and hardware
+- 👀 I’m interested in Data Engineer
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently working as a Jr Flutter developer
-- 💞️ I’m looking to collaborate on i'm just noob
-- 📫 How to reach me i'm not have much skill so....

 <!---
 riyazudeen/riyazudeen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.